MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-aspnet-core/includes/2-create-web-api.md

 [!INCLUDE[OS-specific keyboard shortcuts](../../../includes/azure-cloudshell-copy-paste-tip.md)]

-The preceding command installs a specific version of the .NET SDK in the Azure Cloud Shell environment.
+The preceding command installs a specific version of the .NET SDK in the Cloud Shell environment.

 ## Create a web API project